modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/203-model.md

 ### Configuration Format

-In AgentScope the model configuration is a dictionary used to specify the type of model and set the call parameters.
+In AgentScope, the model configuration is a dictionary used to specify the type of model and set the call parameters.
 We divide the fields in the model configuration into two categories: _basic parameters_ and _detailed parameters_.
 Among them, the basic parameters include `config_name` and `model_type`, which are used to distinguish different model configurations and specific `ModelWrapper` types.